Skip to contents

 )

-To estimate RNA velocity, both “spliced” and “unspliced” assays in Seurat object.
+To estimate RNA velocity, both “spliced” and “unspliced” assays are required in the Seurat object.
 You can generate these matrices using velocyto, bustools, or alevin.

 pancreas_sub <- RunSCVELO(